skip to content

 Only students who are currently undertaking their PLT/GDLP are eligible.

-Applications can be made directly to the Legal Services Commission, via the PLT Placement Coordinator, Hannah Millard, at hannah.millard@lsc.sa.gov.au, during the application period and must include the following:
+Applications can be sent directly to Legal Services via the PLT Placement Coordinator, Hannah Millard, at hannah.millard@lsc.sa.gov.au, during the application period and must include the following:

-• Cirriculum Vitae (including contact details of at least two current referees)
+• Curriculum Vitae (including contact details of at least two current referees)

 • Academic Transcript